GuavaCZ/calendar/README.md

 #### Customizing Event Styles

-You can add custom styles to your event elements by using the styles method.
+You can add custom styles to your calendar elements by using the styles method.
 This method accepts an array where each entry can be a CSS style declaration.
-The styles will be directly applied to the event element in the view.
+The styles will be directly applied to the calendar element in the view.
 You can define styles in three ways:

 - As a key-value pair where the key is the CSS property and value is the condition under which the style should apply.
 - As a key-value pair where the key is the CSS property and the value is directly the CSS value.